-"Compiling" is the term used for processing an input file in LilyPond format to produce output file(s).
-Output files are generally PDF (for printing or viewing), MIDI (for playing), and PNG (for online use).
-LilyPond input files are simple text files.
+Compiling is the term used for processing an input file in LilyPond format to produce output file(s).
+Output files are generally PDF documents (for printing or viewing), MIDI files (for playing), and PNG images (for online use).
+LilyPond input files are documents containing plain text only.